-In 2018, Riverine Plains Inc, launched the John Hanrahan Scholarship to recognise and encourage agricultural excellence in the Riverine Plains region.
+In 2018, Riverine Plains launched the John Hanrahan Scholarship to recognise and encourage agricultural excellence in the Riverine Plains region.

 The Scholarship is named in honour of John Hanrahan, a successful and experienced farmer and respected community member from Coreen, who passed away suddenly in 2014.

-The 2020 Scholarship will be open to first year Agriculture or Agribusiness degree or diploma students, who will be entering their second year of studies in 2020.
 Students aged between 18 and 30 from the Riverine Plains region of north eastern Victoria and the southern Riverina region of NSW will be eligible to apply.